jadecobra/python_tdd_exercises/source/truth_table/02_logical_conjunction.rst

 Truth Table: Logical Conjunction
 ================================

-In this chapter I continue to step through learning conditional statements in python with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+In this chapter I continue to step through learning conditional statements in Python with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

 I know that there are two boolean values